Admission Requirements & Procedures

 - International applicants must take and submit scores for the TOEFL (Test of English as a Foreign Language) or the IELTS (International English Language Testing System), with the exceptions noted below.
 The minimum acceptable score for the TOEFL is 600 for the paper-based test, 250 for the computer-based test, or a total score of 80 with a 19 on the speaking section for the Internet-based test (iBT).
 Applicants with iBT speaking scores between 17 and 18 may be considered for provisional admission, which requires an institutional test of English proficiency upon first enrollment and, if necessary, remedial course work.
 The minimum composite score for the IELTS is 6.5.
 Submit scores to Institution Code 2660.
 Order these early, they can take up to a month to reach us.

-- Two official transcripts from all institutions of higher education attended, both undergraduate and graduate.
-(These should be sent to Penn State by postal mail.)
+- Two official transcripts in the language of instruction from all institutions of higher education attended, both undergraduate and graduate.
+If English is not the language of instruction, two additional official transcripts in the English translation are required.
+All these must be sent to Penn State by postal mail.

 International applicants are exempt from the TOEFL/IELTS requirement if they have received a baccalaureate (B.S.) or a master's (M.S.) degree from a college/university/institution in any of the following: Australia, Belize, British Caribbean and British West Indies, Canada (except Québec), England, Guyana, Republic of Ireland, Liberia, New Zealand, Northern Ireland, Scotland, the United States, and Wales.